Lhasa Apso Nutrition and Feeding Guide

 Special Diets, Health Issues, and Common Feeding Problems

 Some Lhasa Apsos need special care when it comes to food.
-This can be due to health issues, age, or eating habits.
-Knowing how to adjust the diet can prevent small problems from becoming big ones.
+This can be due to health issues, age, metabolism, activity level, or breed-specific sensitivities.
+Because Lhasa Apsos are prone to weight gain, dental issues, and occasional skin allergies, choosing nutrient-dense food with proper protein levels, controlled fat content, and balanced omega fatty acids is especially important.
+Adjusting diet early can prevent small nutritional imbalances from becoming long-term health problems.

 Common feeding issues and how to handle them